 MRI is also used when the risks of CT are high.
 For example, MRI may be preferred for people who have had a reaction to the iodinated contrast agents used in CT and for pregnant women (because radiation can cause problems in the fetus).

 This technique detects metabolic changes that occur when the brain is active.
 Thus, it can show which areas of the brain are active when a person does a specific task, such as reading, writing, remembering, calculating, or moving a limb.
+Functional MRI can be used in research and clinical settings, for example, to plan brain epilepsy surgeries.

 This technique uses radio waves that are emitted almost continuously rather than in pulses as in conventional MRI.
 Magnetic resonance spectroscopy is used to detect brain disorders, such as seizure disorders, Alzheimer disease, and brain tumors and abscesses.
 It can distinguish between the dead debris inside an abscess and multiplying cells inside a tumor.